kamiras/Oasis_network_whale_detector/README.md

 # Oasis Network Whale Detector

+The reason of this project is to analyze the Oasis Network Blockchain to find the most valuable transactions.

 This project was made by kamiras.
 Feel free to use, change and ask everything that you want.

 ## Features